albert1033/sao-bot/README.md

 ## User Representations
 By using the Bot, you represent and warrant that:
-(1) You have the legal capacity and you agree to comply with these Terms of Use; (2) You are not under the age of 13;
+(1) You have the legal capacity and you agree to comply with these Terms of Use; \n (2) You are not under the age of 13;
 (3) You are not a minor in the jurisdiction in which you reside, or if a minor, you have received parental permission to use the Bot;
 (4) You will not access the Discord Bot through automated or non-human means, whether through a bot, script or otherwise;